sf-wdi-17/notes/lectures/week-01/_1_monday/dusk/command-line.md

 You will need the basic knowledge you just acquired later on with other software and development tools.

 - Read http://www.spacecowboyrocketcompany.com/2015/02/know-your-tools/
-- Do the command line mystery for tonight
+- Do the [command line mystery](https://github.com/sf-wdi-17/notes/blob/master/assignments/week-01/_1_monday/README.md) for tonight! :)